 This course provides the student with knowledge of the parameters and imaging options used to create MR images.
 In addition, the content introduces quality assurance measures used in maintaining image quality.
 This course will primarily focus on the MR Imaging Parameters and Sequences Selections, Imaging Options and Quality assurance.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis accuracy, equipment handling and inspection.
-The course will provide discussion pertinent to MR ACR accreditation.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 MR 1702 MRI QUALITY ASSESSMENT AND ACCREDITATION